1056-91 Street SW

 More (or Less) Mango

 Small is how Mini Mango wants to grow.
-Food trucks and kiosks are on the agenda now.
 The community has opened its hearts and stomachs to us and we want to continue doing what we do in more places and share this amazing cuisine with the wonderful people of Edmonton.
 We will also continue to grow our charitable endeavours, to do more for those who have less.
-More (or Less) Mango is on the plate.
+More (or less) Mango is on the plate.